Irelandoracle1/Fairview-club/README.md

-python3 run.py

-On running, you'll be prompted to log in as an admin and presented with options to record match results, record player contributions, or exit the application.
+on running, you'll be prompted to log in as an admin and presented with options to record match results, record player contributions, or exit the application.

 Admin Login
 Default admin credentials: